bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

-# HCL-Meal-Mgt.- - ISF-and-IC-settings - VERSION IN WORD FORMATS <- THIS MIGHT NOT BE UP-TO-DATE - USE DEFAULT "HCL...settings" PDF BRANCH - ..

-Documents are given in WORD format here,
+HCL ... settings; primarily uise default pdf versions! - Here documents are given in WORD format,

     for easier translations,
     or if you wish to use parts of the text in a paper you are preparing